 On October 25, 2005 the Company finalized an agreement with BEC International Corporation ("BEC") of Saskatoon, Saskatchewan to acquire a 90% interest in two blocks of mineral claims comprising 163,200 hectares in the Big River Area of Saskatchewan (the "Property").
 These lands are prospective for the diamondiferous kimberlites.
-The Company subsequently acquired additional exploration lands in Saskatchewan bringing its total land holdings to approximately 614,000 hectares.
+The Company subsequently acquired additional exploration lands in Saskatchewan which brought its total land holdings to approximately 614,000 hectares.
 The Company has flown nearly 15,000 line kilometres of Fugro GEOTEM surveys in 4 separate areas and carried out an initial 6 hole drill program to test geophysical anomalies in the Sturgeon Lake area.
-The Company is actively seeking other property interests and business opportunities which will advance its corporate goal of acquiring or discovering significant mineral assets.
+The Company is selectively applying qualified work expenditures to what are considered to be priority claim areas.
+Other non priority claims are being allowed to lapse as their expiry dates arrive.
+As of September 30th, the Company's land position totaled approximately 415,140 hectares.
+The Company is seeking other property interests and business opportunities which will advance its corporate goal of acquiring or discovering significant mineral assets.